kedarkaushikkar/CS595_Enterprise-Web-Applications/README.md

 -	Email Alerts
 -	Order Tracking

+NOTE: Please open the readme.pdf in each project to view the output screen and detailed explaination of every functionality in that project.

 •	Add ajax pagination and sort.
 •	Add ajax search to load the product listigs after user cliks search/clear
 •	Add ajax to load product listing after user clicks on category.